Florida has been one of America’s top retirement destinations for decades, and nothing has happened recently to change that trend.

 Keep in Mind That Florida Makes Up for Income Taxes Elsewhere

-Florida doesn’t levy an income tax, but the state still has to pay the bills — and it earns revenue to do so every time people buy something there.
+Florida doesn’t levy an income tax, but the state still has to pay the bills — and it earns revenue every time people buy something there.

 “Most of Florida’s taxes come from sales tax because there is no income tax,” said Shawn Laib, a finance expert with Clearsurance.com.
 “This means people who choose to retire in Florida need to be aware of the high tax rates on amenities and other things they might purchase to have fun and enjoy life in their old age.
 Food, beverages, and other items fall into this category.”

-The state’s 6% sales tax rate isn’t the highest in the nation, but it is on the steep side.
+The state’s 6% sales tax rate isn’t the highest in the nation, but it is on the steep side — and you can get a double-whammy from your municipality.
+According to the Tax Foundation, Florida caps local sales taxes at 2%.

 Florida Is the Land of 55-Plus Communities — Start Researching Now